PEA: benefits, dosage, contraindications

 COVID-19 ✪✪✪✪✪

 COVID-19 infection has been associated with persistent disturbances of smell or taste.
-A small preliminary clinical trial shows that daily intake of 700 mg of PEA plus 70 mg of luteolin for 30 days, combined with olfactory rehabilitation, modestly improves olfactory recovery based on threshold, discrimination, and identification compared to olfactory rehabilitation alone.
-However, patients randomized to the PEA plus luteolin group had a poorer baseline olfactory status and had suffered from olfactory disturbances for about twice as long as those in the control group.
-These baseline differences may have confounded the outcomes.
+A small preliminary clinical trial shows that taking 700 mg of PEA plus 70 mg of luteolin daily for 30 days, in combination with olfactory rehabilitation, modestly improves olfactory recovery — based on threshold, discrimination, and identification — compared with olfactory rehabilitation alone.
+However, patients randomized to the PEA plus luteolin group had worse olfactory function at baseline and had experienced olfactory disorders for about twice as long as those in the control group.
+These baseline differences may have confounded the results.nn

 Posologie